Advertiser Disclosure

 7. Pizza Tradition

 Pizza is probably the food most frequently associated with New York City.
-Italian immigrants introduced the delicious, cheesy snack to the city all the way back in 1905, and New Yorkers have never looked back.
+Italian immigrants introduced the delicious, cheesy snack to the city in 1905, and New Yorkers have never looked back.
 Today, there are approximately 1,600 pizza restaurants in the city.

 8. Moving Day

-From colonial times through the beginning of the 20th century, May 1 was Moving Day in NYC…nearly everyone who needed to move apartments did so on that day.
+From colonial times through the beginning of the 20th century, May 1 was Moving Day in NYC.
+Nearly everyone who needed to move apartments did so that day because that’s when leases traditionally expired.
 The custom caused chaos and traffic jams as the streets became clogged with horse-drawn moving vans and furniture.
-Fortunately, this odd practice began to die down in the 1920s, and of course modern New Yorkers can move whenever they want.
+This odd practice began to die down in the 1920s, and modern New Yorkers move whenever they want.

 9. Foodie Roots